 Maternitainer: A safe place for women and babies

-Due to the multifunctional use of the Maternitainer we hope that victims of sexual violence are more inclined to seek medical care since the care can be obtained in a ‘neutral’ environment avoiding possible moral and cultural stigmatization.
+Due to the multifunctional use of the Maternitainer we hope that victims of gender-based are more inclined to seek medical care since the care can be obtained in a ‘neutral’ environment, avoiding possible moral and cultural stigmatization.